RCSD safety plan emphasizes recent shootings, situational awareness

 ROCHESTER, N.Y.
 (WROC) — The Rochester City School District held a public session on the school safety plan for this academic year Tuesday night.
 The district says it is “committed to the safety and preparedness of its students, staff, and visitors.”

-“It’s everyone working together to take care of the kids,” says Cutler.
+“It’s everyone working together to take care of the kids,” said Cutler.

 The security plan for this year includes things like: